ACE-Brain-Team/ACE-Brain-0/README.md

 <a id="method-architecture"></a>
 ## 🏗️ Method & Architecture

-ACE-Brain uses a unified vision-language autoregressive architecture: visual inputs (single image / multi-view images / video) are encoded by a **Vision Encoder + MLP Projector** into visual tokens and fed together with text instructions into the **LLM Decoder** for autoregressive generation.
+ACE-Brain-0 uses a unified vision-language autoregressive architecture: visual inputs (single image / multi-view images / video) are encoded by a **Vision Encoder + MLP Projector** into visual tokens and fed together with text instructions into the **LLM Decoder** for autoregressive generation.
 Training follows five stages: first building a **spatial scaffold** (Spatial Expert), then training **AD and UAV domain experts** separately, reconciling them via **data-free model merging** (e.g., WUDI) into a single model, and finally **embodied SFT** with optional **GRPO** reinforcement learning.

 <!-- Architecture / training pipeline figure: use assets/architecture.png, e.g. paper Figure 3 or training flow -->
 <p align="center">